mclancy96/validations-with-form_tag-rails/README.md

 readability.
 Additionally, indentation has been very carefully maintained.

-It's already starting to feel pretty unwieldy to manually manage all of this conditional display logic, but without an understanding of the dirty details, we can't even begin to use more powerful tools like `form_for` correctly.
+It's already starting to feel pretty unwieldy to manually manage all of this conditional display logic, but, without an understanding of the dirty details, we can't even begin to use more powerful tools like `form_for` correctly.

-Next, we'll dive into a lab using `form_tag` and artisinally craft our own markup.
+Next, we'll dive into a lab using `form_tag` and artisanally craft our own markup.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/validations-with-form_tag-rails' title='Validations with form_tag'>Validations with form_tag</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/validations-with-form_tag-rails'>Validations with form_tag</a> on Learn.co and start learning to code for free.</p>